Nova Classical Academy: History

 Nova opened its doors in 2003 as a K–6 school.
 Over the years, it has grown from K–6 to K–8 to a K–12 school, graduating its first class of seniors in 2013.
+Opening after a 1998 decision to allow charter schools to be exempt from racial integration, the school became a popular choice for white students leaving traditional public schools.
 When it first opened, the school was based in St. Paul's Highland Park neighborhood, with K-6 students housed in a church building.
 When the 7th and 8th grades were added, grades 6–8 were moved to an adjoining modular building.
-In 2010 the school began renting space from a different church for students in grades 6-8, called the Upper Campus.
+In 2010 the school began renting space from a different church for students in grades 6–8, called the Upper Campus.
 The rented building was at 426 Osceola Ave S. In 2012 all grades moved to a permanent location in Victoria Park, near the Mississippi River.

 Classical trivium

 Nova follows the classical trivium of grammar, logic, and rhetoric.
-The school is subdivided into two sections: the Lower School, also called the School of Grammar, contains grades K–5 and the Upper School grades 6–12.
+The school is subdivided into two sections: the Lower School, also called the School of Grammar, which contains grades K–5, and the Upper School, containing grades 6–12.
 The Upper School is further subdivided into the School of Logic, grades 6–8, and the School of Rhetoric, grades 9–12.

 Lower & Upper School

 Nova's Lower School has a student population of 470, with 80 students in kindergarten and 78 students in 1st–5th grade.
 Lower school students wear white or maroon shirts and maroon plaid jumpers or navy pants.
 The Upper School has a student population of 528, with 372 students in the high school.
-Middle school students wear maroon plain skirts instead of jumpers, and high school students wear black pants or skirts.
+Middle school students wear maroon plaid skirts instead of jumpers, and high school students wear black pants or skirts.

 Nova has received several academic awards.
 It was a 2016–17 Minnesota Department of Education Reward School and in 2017 was ranked as the #1 high school in Minnesota by U.S. News & World Report.